Joe Tripodi: Controversy

 His career from early on until its end, was marked by a series of public allegations about impropriety and corruption.
 In October 2000, he was accused of sexually assaulting an Australian Democrats staffer at a New South Wales Parliament House function the month before.
-The complainant made an initial statement to the NSW Police, but withdrew it the following day.
-It was later alleged that one of the police officers who investigated the original complaint was a member of Tripodi's branch of the ALP.
+Tripodi denied wrongdoing, and the complainant later withdrew their statement to the NSW Police.

 In 2001, the manager of a committee chaired by Tripodi took out an apprehended violence order (AVO) against the MP after he publicly opposed a development application by her husband for a tavern opposite a primary school in Tripodi's electorate.
 The AVO was withdrawn shortly afterward.
 Tripodi was also accused of branch stacking.
 In 1996, it was reported that he paid almost $7,000 in cash to the ALP head office to fund a "branch stack".

-Tripodi was implicated in the Orange Grove affair, but subsequently cleared by the NSW Independent Commission Against Corruption in 2005.
+In 2005 Tripodi was named as a witness in the Orange Grove affair involving allegations of unlawful rejection of a development application for a proposed retail outlet in southwest Sydney.
+He was subsequently cleared of wrongdoing by the NSW Independent Commission Against Corruption.

-While Minister for Roads, Tripodi was chased and grabbed by Coffs Harbour local member Andrew Fraser on the floor of Parliament in September 2005, apparently in relation to a lack of funding for the main roads, including the Pacific Highway in Coffs Harbour.
-Fraser apologised to Parliament and Tripodi.
-It was revealed that alcohol may have influenced Fraser's rage.

 Coalition campaign advertising ahead of the 2007 election identified Tripodi—along with Treasurer Michael Costa and Planning Minister Frank Sartor—as one of the government's least popular.
 Independent MPs indicated that, in the event of a hung parliament, they would not support a minority Labor government in which Tripodi remained a minister.